binance/binance-public-data/python/README.md

 `export STORE_DIRECTORY=<your desired path>`

 This will configure the default storing directory of the downloaded data.
-This can be overwritten <br/> by setting an argument(example given below).
+This can be overwritten <br/> by setting an argument(example given below).Futures data can be downloaded by setting the argument with `-t um` or
+`-t cm`

 `python3 download-kline.py` <br/>
 `python3 download-trade.py` <br/>
-`python3 download-aggTrade.py`
+`python3 download-aggTrade.py -t um #downloads futures aggTrade data`

-Downloads all monthly and daily(for past 35 days) klines/trades/aggTrades of all intervals(applicable to klines only) and symbols.
+Downloads all monthly and daily klines/trades/aggTrades of all intervals(applicable to klines only) and symbols.

+The 3 scripts below are only used for futures klines data, it has to be used with argument `-t um` or `-t cm` to specify the futures type.

+`python3 download-indexPriceKlines.py -t um` <br/>
+`python3 download-markPriceKlines.py -t cm` <br/>
+`python3 download-premiumPriceKlines.py -s BTCUSDT -t um`

 `python3 download-kline.py --help`